 - Connect with other students interested in social justice

-- Visit community programs and events
+- Visit community programs and attend community events

-- Join roundtable discussions on community topics
+- Join roundtable discussions addressing community issues

-- Participate in team building exercises
+- Participate in team building activities

 - Develop skills to be successful in graduate school